linpengcheng/PurefunctionPipelineDataflow/README.md

     such as PCI, SATA, USB, etc.
   - External standardized data: hard disk, flash drive, etc.

-- The unification of single-threaded, multi-threaded, asynchronous programming technology
+#### The unification of single-threaded and multi-threaded and asynchronous programming technology

   "Fire-and-Forget" is a guidance bullet with independent guidance capability.
 It does not need external support, it will automatically track and strike the target, and do not need to control after launching.